GoogleContainerTools/kpt-functions-catalog/functions/go/format/README.md

               containerPort: 80
 ```

-The fields are ordered as per the openapi schema definition of `Deployment` resource.
+The fields are ordered as per the OpenAPI schema definition of `Deployment` resource.
 For e.g. `metadata.name` field
 is moved up.
 Since the type of annotation value is `string`, quotes are added to value `100` as it will be interpreted
 as `int` by yaml in its current form.